Danielle Darrieux: Life and career

 Darrieux was born in Bordeaux, France, during World War I, the daughter of Marie-Louise (Witkowski) and Jean Darrieux, a medical doctor who was serving in the French Army.
 Her mother was born in Algeria.
 Her father died when she was seven years old.

 Raised in Paris, she studied the cello at the Conservatoire de Musique.
 At 14, she won a part in the musical film Le Bal (1931).
 Her beauty combined with her singing and dancing ability led to numerous other offers; the film Mayerling (1936) brought her to prominence.

 In 1935, Darrieux married director/screenwriter Henri Decoin, who encouraged her to try Hollywood.
 She signed a seven-year contract with Universal Studios to star in The Rage of Paris (1938) opposite Douglas Fairbanks, Jr. Afterwards, she elected to return to Paris.

 Under the German occupation of France during World War II, Darrieux continued to perform, a decision that was severely criticized by her compatriots.
 However, it is reported that her brother had been threatened with deportation by Alfred Greven, the German manager of Continental, the only film production company permitted in occupied France.
 She received a divorce and then fell in love with Porfirio Rubirosa, a Dominican Republic diplomat and notorious womanizer.
-They married in 1942.
+They married in 1942 in Vichy in a ceremony attended by other diplomats that resided in the city at the time.
 His anti-Nazi opinions resulted in his forced residence in Germany.
 In exchange for Rubirosa's freedom, Darrieux agreed to make a promotional trip in Berlin.
 The couple lived in Switzerland until the end of the war, and divorced in 1947.
 She married scriptwriter Georges Mitsikidès in 1948, and they lived together until his death in 1991.